 In reviews one must compare gear, my problem is that besides the HQ5 I don’t have better in-ears on the 100 to 200€ price range.
-At that price range I rely on my Beyerdynamic DT880 and DT990.
+At that price range, I rely on my Beyerdynamic DT880 and DT990.

-Even if I did it in the past, I don’t want to compare full size headphones with in-ears, so I will give my opinion without making comparisons with other models, try to bear with me.
+Even if I did it in the past, I don’t want to compare full-size headphones with in-ears, so I will give my opinion without making comparisons with other models, try to bear with me.

 The lower end coaxial dynamic driver does a great job on tracks that require impact and control over the bass, “Tan Dun – Gone with leaves” drums nuances are all there without removing the details of the other string instruments.

-Also it came to my attention that some people who bought this in-ear complain about the bass, well in terms of quality control Chi-Fi in-ears still need to catch up to European and US brands, in matching the frequency response between samples.
+Also, it came to my attention that some people who bought this in-ear complain about the bass, well in terms of quality control Chi-Fi in-ears still need to catch up to European and US brands, in matching the frequency response between samples.

-I love Cher, she’s one of my many guilty pleasures, “Walking in Memphis” is a track that I know well from my teenager years.
+I love Cher, she’s one of my many guilty pleasures, “Walking in Memphis” is a track that I know well from my teenage years.
 It’s a very layered song with lots of information on the mids, so unless a headphone has good detail retrieval on those frequencies, things will sound messy.
 The DMG delivers a great song without making the song sound like a bloated mess, the mids stand on their own and the bass gives that extra push without veiling Cher’s voice or the choir.